Jason Grimshaw: Storylines

 Out of revenge for his family disowning him, David loosens the bolts on the scaffolding at the builder's yard on 22 October 2007, a week before Jason and Sarah's wedding.
 Later, David decides that it was a bad idea, however he gets to the builder's yard to see Jason leaning on the balcony.
-When Bill jumps on him as a joke, the two of them fall onto the street below, Bill on top of Jason.
+When Bill jumps out as a joke, Jason falls onto the street below.
+David had loosened the scaffold bolts.
 In the hospital, Jason is told that he might not walk again for some time.
 He is on crutches at his and Sarah's wedding.

 Sarah asks Jason to take her wedding dress to the cleaners but he accidentally leaves it in Roy's Rolls where David picks it up and puts it in a puddle before putting it in a bin bag with other bits and pieces that the Morton kids get from their neighbours.
 The Mortons' Guy Fawkes gets first prize and, as the dress burns, Sarah recognises it as her wedding dress before Jason admits that he lost it.
 Sarah knows immediately that David was responsible.
 Jason, Sarah and her daughter Bethany (Amy & Emily Walton) are set to leave for Milan on 30 December 2007, after Sarah gets a job from her uncle Stephen (Todd Boyce).
 Jason backs out when Sarah admits that she planted drugs in David's drawer at the salon, thereby ruining his chances of Stephen offering him the job in Italy.

 On New Year's Eve 2007, Jason and Becky Granger (Katherine Kelly) kiss as the midnight bells chimes, and on 1 February 2008, they have sex.
 Jason regrets it afterwards and visits Sarah in Milan to tell her he had cheated on her with Becky.
 Instead of forgiving him, she attacks him, giving him a black eye.
 When he returns to the Street, Becky hits him too.

 Several months later, Jason and Becky have sex again and they become a couple.
 However, they argue when Jason wants a night in alone.
 In October 2008, Jason discovers that Sarah is considering coming home.
 He immediately phones her and she agrees to give him another chance.
 Meanwhile, he is preparing to move in with Becky but dumps her and flies to Italy.
 Becky later attacks him in the Rovers for his betrayal.
 Everything backfires for Jason when he subsequently discovers that Sarah has decided to reconcile with her Italian boyfriend, just as he is going to Milan to meet her.
 On 16 February 2009, Jason and Becky sleep together and reunite after revealing that he and Sarah are divorcing.
 To prove to Becky that he is serious this time, he proposes and she accepts.
 Unfortunately, Steve McDonald (Simon Gregson) also proposes to Becky and although she initially decides to marry Jason, she realises she can not go through with it and calls off the engagement.